simonerigoni/disaster_response_pipeline_project/README.md

 Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/disaster-response-pipeline-with-figure-eight-a0addd696352)

-## TODO

-* 0 - Delete this TODO section when all the tasks are working properly
-* 1 - In disaster_response_pipeline.py: check if table is present in the database

 ## Licensing and Acknowledgements

 Thank you [Figure Eight](https://www.figure-eight.com/) for the datasets and more information about the licensing of the data can be find [here](https://www.figure-eight.com/datasets/).